-You can recover progress payments for building or construction work done and goods and services supplied for building or construction work.
-The person claiming is called the claimant.
+You can recover progress payments for goods and services supplied for building or construction work .
+The person claiming is the claimant.

-Progress payments can be claimed even if the contract:
+You can claim progress payments even if the contract:

 - was not written